aeron1020/DjangoReactFullStackBlogApp/README.md

 ## Distinctiveness and Complexity

 This project stands out due to its integration of React and Django REST Framework, providing a seamless user experience.
-The authentication system using JWT tokens.
-The comment and liking system for a better reader interaction and feedback.
+The use of JWT tokens for authentication enhances security.
+The inclusion of a comment and liking system promotes user interaction and feedback.
 Full CRUD functionality for posts and projects, along with the ability to add multimedia content, showcases the application's complexity.
 The like system limits users to one like per session, ensuring proper session management.
 Additionally, the admin dashboard for content management highlights the project's real-world applicability and comprehensive feature set.

 ## Overview

-This single-page web app, where I include the fetures of the previous projects, built with React and Django REST Framework, features JWT token authentication and session cookies for secure login.
+This single-page web app, which includes features from previous projects, is built with React and Django REST Framework.
+It features JWT token authentication for secure login.
 Users can create, update, and delete posts and projects, add videos or links, and like posts once per session.
 The app includes a unique comment system with cryptic names derived from session cookies.
-Unauthenticated users can also like and comment for better readers interactions.
+Unauthenticated users can also like and comment for better reader interactions.
 An admin dashboard allows for easy management of posts, showcasing a blend of modern web development and complex functionalities.

 ## Features